SC Program Staff FAQs

 Are awardees expected to report progress toward their PIER Plans in their annual progress reports?

 Yes.
-Awardees are required to report progress toward their PIER Plans with the same rigor as a report on research progress in their annual research progress reports and final report.
+Awardees are required to report progress toward their PIER Plans with the same rigor as a report on research progress in their annual research progress reports and final project report.

 Can applicants request funding for costs related to the PIER Plan in the budget?

 Yes.
-Applicants may include costs related to the development and implementation of their PIER Plan in the budget.
+Applicants may include costs related to the implementation of their PIER Plan in the budget.
 DOE expects that the majority of costs incurred with PIER Plans will be for personnel (time and effort.
 All costs must conform to the applicable cost principles, institutional policies, and be properly documented in a budget justification.

 I requested an invitational proposal from a DOE Laboratory.
 Is the laboratory required to submit a PIER Plan?